prismicio/prismic-gatsby/README.md

 Since data normalization happens at run-time, we cannot perform the same image optimizations that we do at build-time.
 Instead, `usePrismicPreview()` returns the `url` field for an image.

 > ⚛️ A smart image component that conditionally uses `url` or `gatsby-image` data is recommended for preview parity.

+## mergePrismicPreviewData()

+A helper function for merging data from Gatsby's graphQL schema and normalized responses from `usePrismicPreview`.
+An example is shown below:

 ## Site's `gatsby-node.js` example